Dyslexia and Homework Just Don’t Mix

 ★Amanda – Daily meltdowns in 1st grade – happy, independent, and above grade level in 3rd.

 ★ Eric – So dyslexic in 3rd grade, that his IEP goal was to learn 10 survival words in a year.
 Graduated HS with honors in Advanced Placement classes.
 Went on to college as a talented, well-balanced and successful student.

 The 10-year-old girl who wrote the story above can be successful, too.
 I can’t wait to get started with her and help her see a whole new world!

-In honor of DYSLEXIA AWARENESS MONTH, we would love to invite anyone with an interest in learning more about how to correct learning challenges, to stop by one of our centers and pick-up a FREE copy of the book:
+We would love to invite anyone with an interest in learning more about how to correct learning challenges, to attend an Information Night and pick up a FREE copy of the book :

 At Wit’s End A Parent’s Guide to Ending the Struggle, Tears, and Turmoil of Learning Disabilities